Skip to main content

 Setting Up Four Providers

-Before we build the switcher, let's get each provider working individually.
+Before we build the switcher, we need each provider working individually.
 Each one requires its own package and API key (except Ollama, which runs locally).
+If you haven't used LangChain before, start with the LangChain quickstart tutorial first.

 Prerequisites